AHuffmyer/sourdough_squad/Bread/Ariana_Sourdough_Bread.md

 - Use a kitchen brush to gently brush off excess flour.
 - If you want to add seeds to your loaf, spray with water using a water bottle sprayer.
 - 	Next, sprinkle poppy seeds or sesame seeds over your loaf.
-If you don’t want to use seeds, skip adding the water and seeds.
+If you don’t want to use seeds, skip adding the seeds.
+I like to still spray with water to give it a little extra steam while baking.

 ![](https://github.com/AHuffmyer/sourdough_squad/blob/main/Bread/images/Picture39.jpg?raw=true)